 Cherry Hill Seminary trains individuals to do the work of professional ministry grounded in Pagan and related nature-based spiritualities.
-We offer a Master of Divinity (M.Div.) and Master of Pagan Studies, as well as enrichment classes for those not seeking a degree, certificates in spiritual direction and in writing as a spiritual practice, and a non-professional mentored program of study.
+We offer a Master of Divinity (M.Div.) and Master of Pagan Studies, as well as enrichment classes for those not seeking a degree, and a non-professional mentored program of study.